-Any balance remaining on a retainer is always refunded.
-However, in the event that the balance of the retainer reaches about $1,000 we ask that you replenish the retainer.
 The overall costs of your case, and whether and how often you need to replenish that retainer, will depend on the amount of conflict, disagreement, court involvement, and complexities of your case, or a combination of those factors.

 Please ask us at any time any questions you may have on billing, invoicing, your retainer, or the estimated costs of your case.
 We work for you.